-"Soooo," Gilbert said while getting of the wall.
+"Soooo," Gilbert dragged out while getting of the wall.
 "Ditching is always funner with someone else."
-Gilbert grasped Matthew's wrist and started dragging him down the hall as he said, "We need to hurry if we don't want to get caught."
+Gilbert grasped Matthew's wrist and started dragging him down the hall as he claimed, "We need to hurry if we don't want to get caught."

 Matthew cringed in pain as his wrist was grabbed.
-Gilbert's grip wasn't strong enough to cause pain, actually it wasn't that strong of a grip at all, but Matthew's wrist stung as he was sure cuts were reopened and staining the bandage hidden under his hoodie sleeve red.
+Gilbert's grip wasn't strong enough to cause pain, actually it wasn't a strong of a grip at all, but Matthew's wrist stung.
+He was sure cuts were reopened and staining the bandage hidden under his hoodie sleeve.
 Gilbert sensing the other boy's discomfort and knowing he would follow behind let go of the wrist, put his hands in his pockets, and continued walking out the front door of the school.
 Since it was lunch, it wasn't odd for people to be passing in and out the doors, the ideal time for leaving to ditch the rest of the day.
 Gilbert threw open the door like he owned the place and walked outside into the bright day with Matthew trailing behind.

-Outside seemed so much brighter then inside the school.
-It always amazed Matthew that no matter how many lights were on in the school you were always blinded when you first walked outside.
-It was as if all the lights in the school were miniscule compared to the light of the sun, like all of the lights inside the school were fake version of the real light that was on the outside.
+Outside seemed so much brighter than inside the school.
+It always amazed Matthew that no matter how many lights were on in the school, you were always blinded when you first walked outside.
+It was as if all the lights in the school were minuscule compared to the light of the sun, like all of the lights inside the school were fake version of the real light that was on the outside.
 "Kind of how the people here act," Matthew would sometimes think.
-He always liked nature so he enjoyed the times he could walk outside the doors and bathe in the rays of the sun on his pale skin even though he preferred the cold and winter.
+He always liked nature, so he enjoyed the times he could walk outside the doors and bathe in the rays of the sun on his pale skin even though he preferred the cold and winter.

 "Hey kid, you coming or what?"
 Gilbert said stopping and turning around slightly to look at the boy still standing on the top steps of the school.
 Matthew nodded his head before muttering yes with his quiet voice.